-- one red card for extreme blatant dangerous driving. - A driver who receives a red card is immediately disqualified from that event (300.01).
+- one red card for extreme blatant dangerous driving.

+A driver who receives a red card is immediately disqualified from that event (300.01).

-Receiving a third yellow card equals to a red card.
+Receiving a third yellow card equals to a red card and carries the same penalties/actions.

 A driver with a red card shall lose the right to take part in all UIM activities on the water for two months.